 This approach to instruction and curriculum design can be contrasted with the approach of a typical standards-based curriculum.
-In a standards-based curriculum, the standards become ends unto themselves and coverage becomes the driving force.
-From the Deweyan perspective, the subject matter becomes a means to vital, personal experience and the artistic crafting of the subject matter is the driving force.
+In a standards-based curriculum, the standards become ends unto themselves, and coverage becomes the driving force.
+From the Deweyan perspective, the subject matter becomes a means to a vital, personal experience, and the artistic crafting of the subject matter is the driving force.
 The focus is on how the subject matter can be crafted so that it generates anticipation and personal experiencing.
 This leads to relatively less emphasis on coverage of content and more emphasis on using content to enrich experience.

-It is also important to note that a focus on anticipation is similar to but distinct from a focus on interest (which is common to many current science pedagogies).
+It is also important to note that a focus on anticipation is similar to, but distinct from, a focus on interest (which is common to many current science pedagogies).
 This difference may again be highlighted by looking at means and ends.
-Pedagogies that contain a focus on interest typically do so for one of two reasons.
-Either interest is seen as a valuable end unto itself or else it is seen as a means to deeper learning.
-From a Deweyan perspective, anticipation - which may be conceived of as an action-oriented form of interest - is seen as a means to the personal experiencing of the content.
-Hence, in a Deweyan pedagogy, emphasis would be placed on not just getting students interested and developing deep understanding but getting students to engage in their own "passionate experimentation" of the content.
+Pedagogies that contain a focus on interest typically do so for one of two reasons: Either interest is seen as a valuable end unto itself, or else it is seen as a means to deeper learning.
+From a Deweyan perspective, anticipation-which may be conceived of as an action-oriented form of interest-is seen as a means to the personal experiencing of the content.
+Hence, in a Deweyan pedagogy, emphasis would be placed on not just getting students interested and developing deep understanding, but getting students to engage in their own "passionate experimentation" of the content.
 This may lead to subtle differences in how teachers present ideas and structure activities.
 For example, a constructivist pedagogy in which students explore the concepts of adaptation and evolution through an investigation of endangered species is likely to generate interest in the concepts of adaptation and evolution.
 However, by itself, this pedagogy may be insufficient to develop the sort of anticipation that will lead students to engage in their own vital experiencing of the ideas outside of class.
 Specific attempts to generate anticipation about what it is like to see and experience the world through the lenses of adaptation and evolution may be necessary to achieve this latter purpose (note, this example is based on the results of a study by Pugh, 2002).

-Use metaphors and "re-seeing" to expand perception.
+Use Metaphors and "Re-seeing" to Expand Perception.
 Expansion of perception is at the heart of Dewey's aesthetics.
-Dewey (1934/1958) wrote that ordinary living, routine, un-observed interaction with the world causes us to lose touch with the uniqueness and originality found in the world, "apathy and torpor conceal this expressiveness [of ordinary objects] by building a shell about them."
+Dewey(1934/1958) wrote that ordinary living, routine, unobserved interaction with the world causes us to lose touch with the uniqueness and originality found in the world, "apathy and torpor conceal this expressiveness [of ordinary objects] by building a shell about them."
 Art, however, "throws off the covers that hide the expressiveness of experienced things."
-He continues, "it quickens us from the slackness of routine and enables us to forget ourselves by finding ourselves in the delight of experiencing the world about us in varied qualities and forms" (p.
-109-110).
-Jackson (1998) further explains, perceive other objects and events, including ourselves and others. (p.
-113)
+He continued, "It quickens us from the slackness of routine and enables us to forget ourselves by finding ourselves in the delight of experiencing the world about us in varied qualities and forms" (pp. 109-110).
+As Jackson (1998) further explained, formed scheme" (pp. 52-53).
+But art teaches us to perceive objects.
+It teaches us to go beyond mere recognition and look at objects (and not just art objects) from fresh, new perspectives.
+This quality is what makes the arts so important in Dewey's view.

 The centrality of perception in Dewey's theorizing about the arts, and about experience in general, can hardly be overemphasized.
-Not only must we perceive art objects in order to appreciate their worth, but doing so is at least one means by which we come to better
+Not only must we perceive art objects in order to appreciate their worth, but doing so is at least one means by which we come to better perceive other objects and events, including ourselves and others. (p.
+113)